hortonworks/cloudbreak/docs/index.md

 5. Custom blueprints

-We allow you to build your own Blueprint - for further instractions please check the Apache Ambari [documentation](https://cwiki.apache.org/confluence/display/AMBARI/Blueprints).
+We allow you to build your own Blueprint - for further instructions please check the Apache Ambari [documentation](https://cwiki.apache.org/confluence/display/AMBARI/Blueprints).

-When you are creating clustom Blueprints you can use the components above to build Hadoop services and use them in your on-demand Hadoop cluster.
+When you are creating custom Blueprints you can use the components above to build Hadoop services and use them in your on-demand Hadoop cluster.

 We are trying to figure out the hosts to hostgroups assignments - and order to do so you will need to follow the conventions below: